tdar31/LastWhisper.io/README.md

 - Have region be linked to part of the query so you can toggle (done)
 - Relink MongoDB and setup model structure
 - Swapping font to a local import (done)

+///////// (API // DATABASE)

+Home Page -> search -> API call for basic info -> checks account Id against cached accountId's in DB

+if found -> return existing save profile data and match history and populate profile page -> Only update if update button is hit

+if not found -> 2nd API call using accountId to search for match data -> create new profile with account data + match history as push to mongoDB -> return new profile and populate profile page

+when update button is hit repeat 'if not found' but overwrite existing profile with newly returned data

+- All api calls have to match region searched
+- Input sanitization needs to be setup (Riot has restrictios on usernames but still should have something)
+- Remove mulitple themes and just go with one (red)

 /////////